 Kathryn Lowe, the genetic counselor at the Center for Autism Research, explains.

-CAR's Outreach Coordinator, Julianne, talks candidly about why she thinks autismMatch is important for families.
+CAR's former Outreach Coordinator, Julianne, talks candidly about why she thinks autismMatch is important for families.

 As a sibling of a young man diagnosed with autism, Julianne wants families to know that participating in research can help contribute to the development of evidence-based practices, which may one day help other families in making treatment decisions.